Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![PIM base price to amount](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PIMBasePriceToAmount.png "[PIM base price to amount]")

-This extension is used to map a PIM base price attribute to a number or stock value attribute.
+This extension is used to map a PIM base price attribute to a decimal number.
 The base price is Actindo specific and contains the dimension, the unit and the relevant amount for the base price.
 Each of this data is extracted from the base price attribute by the corresponding extension.
-In this case, the amount is mapped by the *PIM BasePrice to Amount (VPE Value)* extension.
+In this case, the amount is mapped to the destination attribute.

 ### Possible data type mappings